alarie-c/Sudu/README.md

 ## Progress Tracker

 ### General
+- [x] Rework to use single-function interface with private internal state structs
+- [ ] Rework into one `frontend.h` interface with `parser.c` and `lexer.c` implementations
 - [ ] Update the build script to allow for tests/compilation and for aborting on compilation errors
 - [ ] Implement binary postfixup algorithm for the binary expression parser
 - [x] Create a generalized List structure for dynamic arrays